Bangladesh seeks $22.4m after missile hits ship in Ukraine

 The war risk cover was provided by Dhaka-based Sadharan Bima Corporation and reinsured through Lloyd's of London broker Tysers, a source at Sadharan Bima Corporation said.

-The source added that Shadharan Bima's exposure was 10 per cent with Tysers covering the remaining 90 per cent.
+The source added that Shadharan Bima's exposure was 10% with Tysers covering the remaining 90 per cent.

 "Luckily there was no cargo onboard when it reached Olvia port," the official said.